"We try to live as He taught us to do

 "Oh, better than that, we have helped a family stranded on the road..
 We have given service to a service man from the Vietnam war.
 We have helped a service station make a big sale.
 We have passed out a BOM and an Ensign.
 The two of them almost grabbed them out of my hands.
 And best of all, both of the recipients are now baptized and confirmed."

 When we returned home the phone rang.
 It was a friend of Marleen's, not quite begging for a BOM.
-We've been so successful today that we may have to incorporate and issue stock.
+That means that we've been so successful today that we may have to incorporate and issue stock.

 The Last thing He said to me was,